HenryDashwood/website/README.md

 ## TODO

-- Add a HomePage Single Type and add content to there
 - Why is content scrolling horizontally on narrow screens?
+- More content to HomePage single type?
 - Am I loading content when just titles dates will do?
-Is that why they load slow?